 By now, you’ve probably realized your body is a precise weather-predicting instrument.
 Your aching joints can detect an incoming storm that even the Channel 3 weather report is unaware exists.
 Some younger people believe this is all nonsense, but there are actually strong scientific links between joint pain and weather.

-A reduction in pressure might sound like a good thing for aching joints but it’s actually the opposite.
-As the barometric pressure drops, the tissues inside the body are allowed to expand.
+Reducing pressure might sound like a good thing for aching joints, but it’s actually the opposite.
+As the barometric pressure drops, the tissues inside the body can expand.
 The expanding tissues then place increased pressure on the nearby nerves and cause us to experience more pain.
-A slight decrease in pressure can result in noticeable pain in a senior and it’s even worse if they suffer from arthritis.
+A slight decrease in pressure can result in noticeable pain in a senior, and it’s even worse if they suffer from arthritis.

 What does all of this mean?
-It means that an ideal location to live with arthritis is one that experiences calm weather conditions with fewer storms and thus fewer drops in pressure.
+It means that an ideal location to live with arthritis is one that experiences calm weather conditions with fewer storms and, thus, fewer pressure drops.

 The second quality to consider when moving is the quantity and quality of the healthcare available.
-The desert might have great barometric pressure conditions, but if you’re hundreds of miles from the nearest doctor, then it’s going to do more harm than good.
-The best states will have many qualified rheumatologists available and they will have a higher percentage of residents with health insurance.
+The desert might have great barometric pressure conditions, but if you’re hundreds of miles from the nearest doctor, it will do more harm than good.
+The best states will have many qualified rheumatologists available, and they will have a higher percentage of residents with health insurance.

 What Are Some of the Worst Places to Live With Arthritis?